-to cause interruptions immediately before and immediately after an SMTC.
-Each interruption shall not exceed requirement in Table 8.2.2.2.2-1 if the PCell is not in the same band as the deactivated SCell.
+If the PCell or activated SCell(s) is not in the same band as the deactivated SCell, the UE is only allowed to cause interruptions on PCell or activated SCell(s) immediately before and immediately after an SMTC.
+Each interruption shall not exceed requirement in Table 8.2.2.2.2-1.